Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Summary

-The above conclusions required innovations in sensitivity analyses for instrumental variable designs.
+These conclusions required innovations in sensitivity analyses for IV designs.
 Given surgery's suspected variation in efficacy due to baseline patient characteristics we developed a sensitivity analysis that does not require effect homogeneity.
-Instead, we show how a sensitivity analysis for the effect ratio may proceed under essential heterogeneity, and indeed any pattern of effect heterogeneity.
-We then developed variance estimators that can result in improved sensitivity analyses when effects vary as a function of observed covariates.
-Further, we showed how these improved variance estimators can form the basis of an exact test for whether effect homogeneity holds, helpful in considering whether certain interpretations of an IV estimator are warranted.
+Instead, we show how a sensitivity analysis for the effect ratio may proceed without specifying a pattern of effect heterogeneity.
+We then developed variance estimators that can result in improved sensitivity analyses when effects vary with observed covariates.
 Motivated by the finding that treatment effect estimates in the non-septic group were more robust to hidden bias despite being of a smaller estimated magnitude, we showcased the role of strong instruments and reduced within-pair effect variation for design sensitivity and the power of a sensitivity analysis.